-If you’re wondering how to get to Hoi An, the town is a 45 minute drive from Da Nang (where the closest airport is located).
-Most visitors make a day-trip to Hoi An from Da Nang.
-However, we decided to stay in Hoi An to really discover the old town, and its attractions.
+If you’re wondering how to get to Hoi An, the town is a 45-minute drive from Da Nang (where the closest airport is located).
+Most visitors make a day trip to Hoi An from Da Nang.
+However, we decided to stay in Hoi An to discover the old town and its attractions.